Postdoc (or PhD) position

 If you are not as keen on the topics above as we are, but would still like to join the group, please get in touch with us anyway.
 We might have further funding resources and topics that might suit you.
 In this case, the main topic of the project can be developed together in a discussion with the candidate.

-The best time to start would be in August or September 2021, but the starting date is flexible and a remote start is also possible.
+The best time to start would be autumn 2021, but the starting date is flexible and a remote start is also possible.
 The position comes without any formal teaching duties and can initially last for two years with possible extension.

 Further details and the official job announcement can be found on the CMFI website.